 - For an instance with 4 vCPUs running Oracle Database Standard Edition 2 with multi-threading enabled, 2 processor licenses are required (4 vCPUs / 2 vCPUs per license = 2 licenses).

 - For an instance with 6 vCPUs running Oracle WebLogic Server with multi-threading enabled, 3 processor licenses are required (6 vCPUs / 2 vCPUs per license = 3 licenses)

 What are the benefits of licensing Oracle on AWS?

 - You only need to license the capacity you need by licensing on vCPU.

 - Oracle licensing policy on virtualization (licensing all physical hosts) doesn’t apply.

-Common compliance issues when Oracle licensing on AWS?
+Common License compliance issues for Oracle AWS?

 - Review your territory clause in your Oracle Ordering Document, are you allowed to deploy Oracle where the AWS region is?